bcyphers/disqus-data/www/post.md

 Take all of this with a block of salt: I'm very new to NLP, and may have made some grave statistical errors along the way.
 Please don't use any of this data as "evidence" to support anything consequential.

+With that said, we have some pretty interesting results.
+The two forums talking most about "black, white, racist..." are the black-focused [Clutch Magazine](http://www.clutchmagonline.com/) and the white-supremicist [American Renaissance](https://www.amren.com/).
+Talking most about "trump, obama, president..." are political blogs like [The Hill](http://thehill.com/), [The Right Scoop](http://therightscoop.com/), and...
+[TMZ](http://www.tmz.com/)?

-With that said, there's some really interesting stuff.
-World Star commenters talk about race much more than average, and music isn't even in the top 3.
-Other sites correlated with World Star have a similar pattern.
-Android Authority, predictably, talks about "phone google data" much more than normal, but also about "china south war north military."
-At [Taki's Mag](http://takimag.com), which flirts with white nationalism, comment threads were mostly about whites, blacks, racism, Milo, and Israel.
-At Occidental Dissent, which is [openly fascist](http://www.occidentaldissent.com/2017/03/23/the-philosophy-of-fascism/), the dominant topic was "california state illegals states union."
+At [Taki's Mag](http://takimag.com), which flirts with white nationalism, comment threads were mostly about race, Milo, and Israel.
+At Occidental Dissent, which is [openly fascist](http://www.occidentaldissent.com/2017/03/23/the-philosophy-of-fascism/), the dominant topic was "california, state, illegals, states, union."

+[Android Authority](http://www.androidauthority.com/), predictably, talks about "phone google data" much more than normal, but also about "china, south, war, north, military."

-Looking at topics on news sites also let us guage the important news cycles for the sample time period -- the first 30 days of Trump's presidency.
-Across the ideological spectrum, "milo breitbart sexual speech defend" was a trending topic, as was "news media cnn press fox" and "trump president obama donald hillary."
-Left-leaning sites tended to talk more about "flynn administration russian russia trump" than right-leaning ones.
-A topic about "soros george america money paid" was present almost exclusively on conservative forums.
+Looking at topics on news sites also give us a slice of the news cycle for the sample time period -- the first 30 days of Trump's presidency. "sessions, russian, russians, campaign, senator" and "milo, speech, gay, breitbart, right" were both trending topics.

 ### Next Steps